Restricted Access Area

 Being Drunk or High in Public

 If you are under 21, you cannot drive with 0.02% alcohol in your blood; if you are over 21, you cannot drive with 0.08% alcohol in your blood.
 If you refuse to take a test for blood alcohol or drug levels, you may still be prosecuted for driving under the influence and can receive a fine of $250 and a one-year suspension of your driver’s license.
+There are also additional consequences for failure to comply with the test.
 If you are convicted of a DUI, you can receive an additional fine of $1,000, and may receive probation and be asked to attend a drug and alcohol awareness program.

 Using a Fake Identification